 The grazing management plan should include an explanation of how management of the subject land is governed by any overarching plans (such as easements, Habitat Conservation Plans, resource management plans, or timber/forest management plans).
 The grazing management plan is meant to be complementary.
 And although each property has usually had some degree of resource surveying, pre-acquisition evaluation, and/or broader resource management planning, the evaluation of grazing effects on special resources are often left out.
 Furthermore, the plan need not reiterate all the previous planning work, but should build on previous work to evaluate grazing effects on each special resource and describe desired effects.

 Existing resource management plans for the subject property may have relevant information already developed that assesses relevant resource vulnerabilities to and benefits from grazing.
 In such cases, the current grazing management plan need only reference those plans, not duplicate that info.
-However in our experience, most of these broad plans do not adequately assess grazing effects or specifics of grazing management.
-Thus the current planning effort presented here should cover all items in the template.
+However, often these broad plans do not adequately assess grazing effects or specifics of grazing management.
+Thus, the current planning effort presented here should cover all items in the template.

 Livestock grazing has many interacting effects on resources of rangeland and associated pastureland that should be included in a plan that is intended to conserve ecosystems, not just targeted species or agricultural opportunities.
 The plan should include both real and effective conservation, but also be feasible and sustainable for grazing operators and their broader community that supports each grazing lessee.
-Grazing plans need to include measurable goals, objectives and performance standards in grazing guidance and include monitoring of compliance and effects.
+Grazing plans need to include measurable goals, objectives and performance standards in grazing guidance, and include monitoring of compliance and effects.
 Grazing management plans should adequately provide monitoring and adaptation plans, with methods and adaptation triggers defined.

-The desired grazing should not be described to fit a model of a specialized grazing system (such as rotation or rest-rotation) or philosophy, but should describe the basic guidelines for effectively achieving the stated management objectives.
-Specialized grazing may be accommodated if the stated objectives are met.
-Grazing plans should be prepared using an interdisciplinary approach and must include the involvement of someone with expertise in rangeland management.
-Legally, the development of grazing management plans in California on covered landscapes requires the involvement of a Certified Rangeland Manager (see Section 1.0 below).
-Even if not required, this type of expertise is highly advisable in the development of grazing management plans.
+Management objectives should be clearly stated in the Management Plan, and these objectives should drive the grazing management.
+Grazing management strategies should be chosen to best achieve the management and natural resource objectives.
+Grazing plan preparation should involve someone with expertise in both rangeland management and livestock management.
+When developing and implementing grazing management plans in California, it is highly recommended to consult with a specialist in rangeland management, such as a Certified Rangeland Manager.

 Outline of Comprehensive Land/Grazing Management Plan (updated 3/29/22)